 “But we would hate to see programmes put in place that collect a lot of money but don’t result in environmental benefits.”

-David Wooley, who heads the Center for Environmental Public Policy at University of California, Berkeley’s Goldman School of Public Policy, agreed that a global solution is ideal.
+David Wooley, who heads the Center for Environmental Public Policy at the University of California, Berkeley’s Goldman School of Public Policy, agreed that a global solution is ideal.
 But he said that works only if “you can get it done” and if it is strict enough.

 He sees momentum at the IMO but also a risk of insufficient action.